perer-li/whitepaper/whitepaper.md

 ## 7. Ecosystem Roadmap and Community Structure

-The TPT community will be managed by a foundation based in Singapore.
-As the legal entity of the TPT community, the organization will be fully responsible for the technical development, business promotion and community operations of TPT and assume the legal responsibility of all TPTs.
+The TPP community will be managed by a foundation based in Singapore.
+As the legal entity of the TPP community, the organization will be fully responsible for the technical development, business promotion and community operations of TPP and assume the legal responsibility of all TPPs.

-In order to ensure that the entire TPT community operates efficiently in an open and transparent manner, TPT will set up a TPT Fund Committee (hereinafter referred to as the Foundation).
-Under the TPT Fund Committee, there is a decision-making committee, the highest decision-making body of the Foundation.
+In order to ensure that the entire TPP community operates efficiently in an open and transparent manner, TPP will set up a TPP Fund Committee (hereinafter referred to as the Foundation).
+Under the TPP Fund Committee, there is a decision-making committee, the highest decision-making body of the Foundation.
 The implementing agency has the power to decide on the use, freezing, rewards, penalties, etc. of the funds of the foundation.
 The members of the decision making committee shall be elected by the community.
 The term of the policy committee is two years.
-After the term expires, the TPT community will be elected.
+After the term expires, the TPP community will be elected.

 There are 5 implementing agencies under the decision-making committee:
-Business Committee - TPT business promotion, business development, ecological construction and so on.
+Business Committee -  business promotion, business development, ecological construction and so on.
-Technical Committee - TPT technology development and management, code open source management, Github open source code maintenance, community technology update assessment, members generally by the blockchain technical experts at home and abroad.
+Technical Committee -  technology development and management, code open source management, Github open source code maintenance, community technology update assessment, members generally by the blockchain technical experts at home and abroad.
 Community committees - domestic and international community operations and management, domestic and international community planning activities, domestic and international community docking resources, community reward distribution, community punishment implementation.
 Members are generally active members of the community.
-Public Relations Committee - TPT project progress notification, public relations issues, external publicity, members generally by the TPT contracting public relations company representatives.
+Public Relations Committee -  project progress notification, public relations issues, external publicity, members generally by the TPP contracting public relations company representatives.
 Personnel Finance Committee - is responsible for the daily grant of Foundation members, the normal financial expenses, volunteer recruitment and so on.

 After the establishment of the Executive Committee, the decision-making committee appoints the responsible persons of each implementing agency.
 The responsible person will undertake the operation and management under the relevant business functions and the coordination of work among the individual agencies.
 The responsible person shall report regularly to the decision-making committee.